fennel-ai/client/docs/pages/api-reference/source_connectors/pubsub.md

 #### Project Parameters
 <Expandable title="name" type="str">
 A name to identify the source.
-The name should be unique across all Fennel sources.
+The name should be unique across all Fennel connectors.
 </Expandable>

 <Expandable title="project_id" type="str">